New Respiratory Assessment Centre at HGH

 HGH Respiratory Assessment Centre

-The HGH Respiratory Assessment Centre is open on Mondays, Wednesdays and Fridays by appointment.
+The HGH Respiratory Assessment Centre is open by appointment most Mondays and Fridays.

 To book an appointment, please call 613-632-1111, extension 52410 or sign in to MyChart.
 If you don’t have an account, you may create one by visiting the page MyChart Information.